Global and Local Contrastive Self-Supervised Learning for Semantic Segmentation of HR Remote Sensing Images: Method

 \subsubsection{Local matching contrastive learning}

-The local matching contrastive learning module is proposed mainly because of the following two reasons: firstly, the land cover categories in a single remote sensing semantic segmentation image are extremely rich.
-Only extracting the global features of the whole image to measure and distinguish will lose a lot of information; secondly, instance-wise contrastive learning methods are used to obtain image-level features which may be suboptimal for semantic segmentation as it requires pixel-level discrimination.
-Therefore, the local matching contrastive learning module is designed to learn the representation of local regions which is beneficial for pixel-level semantic.
+The local matching contrastive learning module is proposed mainly for the following two reasons.
+First, the land cover categories in a single image in the semantic segmentation dataset are extremely rich.
+Extracting only the global features of the whole image to measure and distinguish images will result in the loss of much information; second, instance-wise contrastive learning methods are used to obtain image-level features that may be suboptimal for semantic segmentation requiring pixel-level discrimination.
+Therefore, the local matching contrastive learning module is designed to learn the representation of local regions, which is beneficial for pixel-level semantic segmentation.
 It consists of the following main components:

 \textit{a).
 Local region selection and matching}